Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 One of the features of an orthopedic mattress is its ability to provide edge support, which helps prevent sagging or sinking when sitting or lying near the edge of the bed.
 Edge support is achieved through the use of reinforced materials along the perimeter of the mattress.
 These materials are usually denser foam or reinforced coils.

-Additionally, edge support is valuable for couples in need of an orthopedic bed since they can spread out comfortably and still receive quality support across the whole surface.
+Additionally, edge support is valuable for couples since they can spread out comfortably and still receive quality support across the whole surface.

 Firmness